GPII/universal/documentation/SolutionsRegistryFormat.md

 ```
 "isRunning": [
     {
-        "type": "gpii.processReporter.byName",
-        "fileName": "firefox.exe"
-    },
-    {
         "type": "gpii.processReporter.find",
-       "command": "ps aux | grep 'myprocess | wc -l'",
-       "expected": 1
+        "command": "orca"
     }
 ]
 ```

 ####isConfigurable
 This is run before configuration to ensure that the application is actually ready to be configured.
-This is relevant for applications where eg. a configuration file needs to be present, a tutorial needs to be run on the first launch, etc.
+This is relevant for applications where e.g. a configuration file needs to be present, a tutorial needs to be run on the first launch, etc.

 **Example Entry**:
 ```